 Budgeting is important.
 A Victoria College financial advisor can assist you in the planning and managing of your finances.
 Resources for Financial Literacy are also available.
-Review your expenses for the academic year and find sources of financial.
+Review your expenses for the academic year and find sources of financial support.
 To book an appointment, contact the Victoria College Office of the Registrar and Academic Advising at (416) 585-4508.

 In addition to admission and in-course scholarships, Victoria College has a generous bursary program.
 Additional support is provided to many students participating in international experiences, research, on campus initiatives and conferences.

 As a continuing or graduating student you may also be recognized with an award for your contributions to campus life.

-For general information and contacts, please see our Fees & Financial Aid Brochure (PDF).
+For additional information and contacts, please log into our Quercus page for Fees, Financial Aid and Scholarships.